skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/14_building_a_movement_and_a_presence.md

 ## Invite your team to share their work and stories

 Invite your team to share more and more often.
 Ask your team to write about the projects they work on, workshops they host, and events they attend.
-By talking about the work you're doing &mdash; and how you're doing it &mdash; you'll ensure that:
+By talking about the work you're doing — and how you're doing it — you'll ensure that:

 - The work is transparent to the public and other government officials
 - Potential job applicants understand the types of projects they'll be involved in and they might even apply to work on specific projects